-5. Other key groups Negative impact pact

-Positive impact Minor Majo r No impa

-Key groups Whilst carers are not a specified group under the Equality Act 2010, they are protected from discrimination by association.
+5. Other key Negative impact act er vulnerable groups that might be affected by the proposal? e carers, people in receipt of care, lone parents, people with low incomes or Positive impact Minor Majo r No impa Key groups Whilst carers are not a specified group under the Equality Act 2010, they are protected from discrimination by association.
 A significant proportion of people in receipt of community-based care will have informal carers.
-Whilst carers may support an adult to manage their finances, these changes will not impact any amounts charged to carers
+Whilst carers may support an adult to manage their finances, these changes will not impact any amounts charged to carers ×